Estimated reading time: 5 minutes

 A team or project sponsor is the person responsible for the overall success of the project the team is working on.
 This includes appointing team leaders, defining success criteria, and ensuring the successful delivery of the project.

 The team leader is responsible for building a team and is committed to helping the team succeed.

-Team leaders have a good understanding of their role and take that responsibility seriously.
+Team leaders understand their role well and take that responsibility seriously.

 They demonstrate team leader skills and fulfill their responsibilities in a professional manner.

 These important team leaders recognize barriers to success and ensure that the necessary resources (people, time, and budget) are available for the team.